-Publishers have different policies on the versions of papers they will allow you to upload into a Univeristy repository, such as Pure, and make openly accessible..
+Publishers have different policies on the versions of papers they will allow you to upload into a Univeristy repository, such as Pure, and make openly accessible.
 If the work will be, or has been, published by a traditional publisher you may have transferred your copyright as part of the publication agreement.

 Often the Submitted Version or Accepted Version of a publication (see below) is permitted to be open and uploaded into an institutional repository.